 It’s easy to spot a Bulldog.
 With their wrinkly skin, stumpy legs, large heads and undershot jaw, Bulldogs have become a staple dog breed in America.
 In fact, the Bulldog ranks the 5th most popular breed in the country (2018).

 Even the smaller cousin of the Bulldog, the French Bulldog, cracks the top 5 list for popularity.
 Bulldogs are everywhere, and it’s easy to see why.
-However, did you know that there are many more variations of the prevalent Bulldog?
+However, did you know that there are many more variations of the Bulldog?

-RECOMMENDED: The 4 Types of Pitbull Breeds
+RECOMMENDED: 4 Types of Pitbull Breeds

 What’s a Bulldog?

 Bulldogs, both American and English, may be the two most popular bulldog-type dogs outside of the French Bulldog.
 While the two may slightly differ in looks, the temperaments are relatively the same.
 As a result, they’re often confused for one another.

 However, bulldog-type dog breeds have undeniably similar physical traits seen all across the board.
 For example, you’re always going to get a similar build and frame.
 That is, bulldogs will be wide and short with plenty of heft.

 And while height and weight varies among bulldog-types, the breed’s signature wrinkled skin will be visible on the face and body.
 Other defining characteristics of these dogs are the short snout and flat face.
 We call them, brachycephalic dogs.